Every NBA Team's Biggest Flaw as Training Camps Open

 Other than that could-be hiccup—which says more about their faith in Trae Young—the Hawks are right on schedule.
 They're trying to be bad, and by golly, they should be bad.
 They might even be that awkward type of bad, in which they don't contend for the postseason but win way more games than they want.
 Collins, Young, Kent Bazemore, Dewayne Dedmon, Jeremy Lin and Taurean Prince have the makings of a not-terrible outfit.

-The Hawks still do need another frontcourt pillar—preferably one with strong defensive stewardship.
+We digress.
+The Hawks need another frontcourt pillar—preferably one with strong defensive stewardship.
 Dedmon and Collins are an interesting duo in the interim, but the former is entering a contract year and is no-brainer trade bait.

 Holding out hope for that frontline stopping power to materialize in-house is OK.
 Collins has the bounce and hustle to impose his will at the rim, where Atlanta ranked 18th in opponent field-goal percentage.
 Omari Spellman is cut from a comparable mold.
 The Hawks could luck into some stingy small-ball lineups with one of them operating alongside Prince—combinations that had more holes last year than Louis Sachar's 1998 novel.